AI Summary · Unofficial

 RegulationOther

-New Examination and Registration Regulations at Nevşehir Hacı Bektaş Veli University
+Amendments to Nevşehir Hacı Bektaş Veli University Education Regulations

-Nevşehir Hacı Bektaş Veli University has updated its regulations regarding examinations and the suspension of registration for associate and undergraduate programs.
-A three-course examination right has been introduced for students at the graduation stage, along with specific application criteria.
-Furthermore, a one-month deadline from the start of the academic semester/year has been established for suspension of registration requests.
+Nevşehir Hacı Bektaş Veli University has updated its graduation requirements and registration freezing processes for associate and undergraduate programs.
+The amendment introduces a 'three-course exam' option for students nearing graduation, establishing eligibility criteria and grading standards.
+Additionally, a one-month application deadline from the start of the semester or academic year has been imposed for requests to freeze registration.

 Amended Legislation